BFAST GPU#

 Select folder#

-Select a folder in the first widget.
 Navigate through your folders to find the time series folder you want to analyse.
 Click outside the pop-up window to exit the selection.
 Your folder should only contain folders with numbered names (corresponding to each tile of the TS).

-Select a folder and preload all of the information.#
+Select a folder and preload all information.#

 Attention